-Under Section 139 of the Companies Act 1965, every company incorporated in Malaysia must appoint 1 natural person to act as company secretary.
+Under Section 139 of the Companies Act 1965, every company registered in Malaysia must appoint 1 natural person to act as company secretary (Also see Company Secretary 2).
 The law requires the directors to appoint a company secretary and made it compulsory for the company secretary to be present at the registered office by himself or his clerk every day during business hours except for weekly and public holidays.

 As stated above, the appointment of a company secretary in a company is compulsory.
 However, nowhere in the Companies Act 1965 provides that the company must employ full-time company secretary.

 In practice, only large companies such as public listed companies or groups of companies employ full-time company secretary.
-Be that as it may, most companies procure the service of qualified individual from external corporate secretarial firms to act as the company secretary.
+Be that as it may, most companies procure the service of qualified individual from external corporate secretarial firms in Johor Bahru to act as the company secretary.

 From the business point of view, this arrangement is much more cost-efficient since the company can comply with the statutory requirement and obtain a professional service and at the same time reduce its operating cost of hiring a full-time company secretary as its employee.